aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

      'Pages': PdfReference(object_number=3, generation=0),
      'Type': PdfName(value=b'Catalog')}

+Two items of note can be found: *Outlines* and *Pages*.

+- The ``Outlines`` key stores the document's outline tree (commonly referred to as "bookmarks").
-Two objects of note can be found: Outlines and Pages. ``Outlines`` stores what we commonly refer to as bookmarks. ``Pages`` stores the page tree, which is what we are interested in:
+- The ``Pages`` key stores the document's page tree, which is what we are interested in.

 .. note::

     To avoid wrapping each dictionary or array index call with :meth:`~pdfnaut.cos.parser.PdfParser.get_object`, pdfnaut and other PDF libraries will automatically resolve these references when indexing.
-If you are interested in the actual references, both :class:`~pdfnaut.cos.objects.containers.PdfArray` and :class:`~pdfnaut.cos.objects.containers.PdfDictionary` have a ``raw_at`` method available.
+If you are interested in the actual references, both :class:`~pdfnaut.cos.objects.containers.PdfArray` and :class:`~pdfnaut.cos.objects.containers.PdfDictionary` have a ``data`` attribute containing the raw object.

 .. code-block:: python